Documentation Index

 • Access source (IP range): 10.0.0.0/8

-While managing the server remotely, view whether ADMIN$ shares as the currently used resource are enabled and enable it.
+While managing the server remotely, view whether ADMIN$ share, the currently used resource, is enabled and enable it.

-• The cmd window opens with administrator privileges.
+• The cmd window opens with administrator permissions.

-3. Run net share to view whether ADMIN$ shares are enabled.
+3. Run net share to view whether ADMIN$ share is enabled.

 resource_agent_2